-Top 7: Best Super Automatic Espresso Machines of 2018
+Top 7: Best Super Automatic Espresso Machines in 2022

 It’s hard to beat a finely-crafted espresso or cappuccino from a barista who knows what they’re doing.